ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/7e9d9869-67ff-47a7-a389-540c7f2c37ac)

-To make our role available for playbooks, I will configure `ansible.cfg` file.
+To make our role available for the playbooks, I will configure the `ansible.cfg` file.

 ![image](https://github.com/user-attachments/assets/ee5ffbff-35d0-4db2-a865-9d4f9b76cafe)

 Settings:

-- `host_key_checking = False` - apply `-o HostKeyChecking=no` flag for `ssh` connection
+- `host_key_checking = False` - applies the `-o HostKeyChecking=no` flag for `ssh` connections.
-- `roles_path=../roles` - is like PATH variable, but for roles
+- `roles_path=../roles` - This is like the `PATH` variable but for roles.
-- `inventory=localhost.cfg` - configures default inventory file.
+- `inventory=localhost.cfg` - Configures the default inventory file.

-Now we can implement inventory file.
-There are inventories: `localhost.cfg` and `remote.cfg`
+Now we can implement the inventory file.
+There will be two inventories: `localhost.cfg` and `remote.cfg`.

 `localhost.cfg`